parente/tott/doc/syllabus.rst

 **You must bring your laptop to every class session.** Getting practice finding, learning, applying, and evaluating tools quickly is the crux of the course.

-You will informally document and share your solutions and findings from the in-class exercises in the `TotT community`_.
-I will not grade your in-class work, per se, but will use it to decide your class participation grade.
+You will document and share your work on the in-class exercises in the `TotT community`_.
+Occassionally, we will discuss your work at the end of our class sessions too.
+I will grade your class participation based on these contributions.

 Assignments
 ~~~~~~~~~~~